Victor7615/Sales-Analysis/README.md

 # Hello, I'm Victor Emuchay 👋

-I'm a data enthusiast and business intelligence analyst with a focus on creating insightful visualizations using Power BI.
+I'm a data enthusiast and business intelligence analyst with a focus on creating insightful visualizations using Looker Studio.
 Welcome to my GitHub profile!
 Explore the projects below to see my work in action.

 ## 🚀 Featured Project: Sales Dashboard Report